launchdarkly/api-client-python/docs/CodeReferencesApi.md

 List extinctions

 Get a list of all extinctions.
+LaunchDarkly creates an extinction event after you remove all code references to a flag.
+To learn more, read [Understanding extinction events](https://docs.launchdarkly.com/home/code/code-references#understanding-extinction-events).

 ### Example